-Lenders may not offer, directly or indirectly, points, premiums, payments, or other inducements, to any school or other party to secure applicants for FFEL loans.
-Similar restrictions apply to guaranty agencies.
-In addition, lenders and guaranty agencies are forbidden to mail unsolicited loan application forms to students enrolled in high school or college, or to their parents, unless the prospective borrower has previously received loans guaranteed by that agency.
+Lenders may not offer, directly or indirectly, points, premiums, payments, or other inducements, to any school or other party to secure applicants for FFEL loans (34 CFR 682.200, "Eligible lender").
+Similar restrictions apply to guaranty agencies (see 34 CFR 682.401(e)).
+In addition, lenders and guaranty agencies are forbidden to mail unsolicited loan application forms to students enrolled in secondary or postsecondary schools, unless the prospective borrower has previously received loans guaranteed by that agency.